ValenG03/DVfootball-IA-project/README.md

 # ⚽ Football and Domestic Violence in Argentina (2024)

-# This project analyzes whether Boca Juniors' results during 2024 are related to police calls for domestic violence (DV) on match days.
+# This project analyzes whether Boca Juniors' and River Plate's results during 2024 are related to police calls for domestic violence (DV) on match days.

 # 📊 Objective